 The line of totality of the eclipse goes right through Grand Teton National Park and neighboring Teton Valley.
 As you will be able to see on the image below, the Jackson Hole Airport is situated right along the line of totality.
 However, the duration of totality will only vary by a few seconds from anywhere in the valley.
 While there are several pull-outs to park in along Highway 26/191/89, the Inner Park Loop, Gros Ventre Road, and Antelope Flats Road that would work well for viewing and taking pictures of the eclipse, those pull-outs will likely fill up fast on the morning of the eclipse.
 Plan on getting there early!
 There are also plenty of public parks in downtown Jackson that will work well for viewing and photographing the eclipse.

 Another amazing opportunity to watch the eclipse is from a high vantage point.
 By climbing one of the many peaks in Jackson Hole including, but not limited to: Snow King Mountain, Jackson Peak, Sheep Mountain, Mount Glory, Static Peak, or various other peaks in the Tetons you will have the opportunity to see the shadow cone of the Moon racing towards you from the West just before the moment of totality.
-We we also be supporting a private eclipse party at Spring Creek Ranch.
+We we be supporting a private eclipse party at Spring Creek Ranch.
+While you won’t get access to our special event on the summit of Snow King, another option is to purchase tickets for the chairlift on Snow King Mountain.